jsdabrowski/SLR-SE/README.md

-# Supplementary Material for SLR: Analysing App Reviews for Software Engineering
+# Supplementary Material For SLR: Analysing App Reviews for Software Engineering

 The repository contains suplementary materials for our systematic literature review.
 They are part of the journal submission.
 The materials include: